freesewing/freesewing/LATEST_DEVELOPER_NEWS.md

 If you'd like to get involved in this effort, head over to [discord.freesewing.org](https://discord.freesewing.org/) and join the **v3** channel.

-##### Next contributor call on 27 November
+##### Next contributor call on 11th December

-The next contributor call is on **27 November 2021**, Lucian and Karen will host it.
+The next contributor call is on the **11th of December 2021**, @tangerineshark and @lucibytes will host it.

 The call is on [discord.freesewing.org](https://discord.freesewing.org/).
-Check the meetings voice/video channel.
+Check the meetings voice/video channel & [here](https://github.com/freesewing/freesewing/issues/1562) for the agenda.